joecmartineau/senali-firebase-webapp/replit.md

 ## System Architecture

-This is a full-stack TypeScript application built with a modern web architecture:
+This is a full-stack TypeScript application built with a privacy-first, local storage architecture:

 ### Frontend Architecture
 - **Framework**: React 18 with Vite as the build tool